Oral Presentation Requirements

 the key points in your talk to show to the class.
 Create an

-electronic version of your slides using Powerpoint, HTML, or Microsoft
+electronic version of your slides in Portable Document Format (PDF).

-Word.
 Include your reference list.
-Place an electronic copy of
+Post the PDF of

 your talk on the class "Discussion Board" on Blackboard prior to your

 presentation.
-Give the file the name of your talk.
+Give the discussion thread the name of your talk,

 - Create two multiple choice exam questions (and the solutions)